 Allow Me To Introduce Myself

 I began the process of acquiring my teaching certification, and I have not stopped building my repertoire yet.
 After becoming certified in EC-8th grade generalized studies, I also attained my ESL certification and then became a Google Trainer for my district.
-Under the direction of Lamar University, I am now working toward my Master's Degree in Educational Technology Leadership and Principal Certification.
+Under the direction of Lamar University, I acquired my Master's Degree in Educational Technology Leadership and Principal Certification.
 As I develop new skills and hone in on what interests me, I have discovered a love of STEM and all things related.
-This, in essence, means that I am seeking a career where I can weave science, technology, engineering, and math into authentic learning experiences that are meaningful and engaging.
+This, in essence, means that I am constantly seeking opportunities where I can weave science, technology, engineering, and math into authentic learning experiences that are meaningful and engaging.
 Recently, I have learned that this model I hold so dear has a name...
 COVA.
 Giving students choice, ownership, and voice in order to ensure an authentic learning experience should be the design educators use in their classroom, and I hope to be a part of that transition.

 When I am not out and about educating the masses, I enjoy singing!
 I enjoy it so much that I can be found on the stage at the local theatre acting, dancing, and singing.
 This outlet brings me joy and serves as my self-care ritual.
 I love it so much that I have instilled it upon my children and now being on stage is a family affair.
 When I am not singing on stage, I am singing in the choir loft at First United Methodist Church.
 I also enjoy playing tennis, which I have not had the opportunity to participate in lately but plan on doing in the near future once again.
 In 2010, my mixed doubles partner team placed 3rd in the nation for the United States Tennis Association.